-As known, Italian Law 262 of 28 December 2005 (and subsequent amendments) "Provisions for the protection of savings and the governance of financial markets", inserting in the TUF Article 154-bis, introduced to the corporate organisation of listed companies in Italy the figure of the Financial Reporting Officer who is in charge of preparing the company's financial documentation.
+As known, Article 154-bis of the TUF provides that the corporate organisation of companies listed in Italy shall include the figure of the Financial Reporting Officer who is in charge of preparing the company's accounting documents.

 According to the applicable provisions of law, the Bank's By-Laws provides that the Board of Directors, upon the proposal of the General Manager and the mandatory opinion of the Board of Statutory Auditors, must appoint a Financial Reporting Officer, to be selected from among the company Managers with proven accounting and finance experience, conferring upon this person appropriate powers and instruments for the exercise of the duties attributed pursuant to the law.